A First Guide to the Dragonflies of Jalisco, Mexico

 Thornbush Dasher (Micrathyria hagenii)

-Photo: male & female
+Photo: male and female

 size: small, length 31-36 mm, wingspan 45-52 mm

-male: white face; patterned abdomen with twin spots on S7 that have rounded notches top and bottom; stripe on side of thorax forked at the top
+male: white face; patterned abdomen with twin spots on S7 that have rounded notches top and bottom;

 female: like male but more heavily patterned atop the wider abdomen, with paired elongate spots

-similar species: Spot-tailed Dasher has pale markings that are quite small until the large ones on S7, lacks spots atop S6; Square-spotted Dasher - large spots on S7 have square shape without notches, slightly clubbed, thinner stripes atop other segments; see a comparison of 4 dasher species here
+lacks spots atop S6; Square-spotted Dasher - large spots on S7 have square shape without notches, slightly clubbed, thinner stripes atop other segments; see a comparison of 4 dasher species here

 habitat: ponds, slow moving water